ajgappmark/2014-spring-si-cpsc120/week-5/readme.md

 confident with something, you may wish to type it out yourself anyway, for practice.

-Please get your favorite programming environment ready, so you can try out all the code below.
+Please get your favorite programming environment ready, so you can try out the code below.

 ### Simple Control Flow (`if`, `else`)

 If you finished the previous lab early, you're welcome to skip to the challenge if you like.
+You may want to skim this, to see if there's anything you find interesting ;)

-For the rest of us, let's take this a bit more slowly.
+For the rest of us, let's take things a bit more slowly.

 We have finally gotten to that part of the course where everything you haven't seen before can be googled with relative ease.
-Learning from the internet is a skill I've found to be extremely valuable in programming, and for that reason (and not because I'm lazy), you are going to teach yourself about `if`/`else` statements today.
+Learning from the internet is a skill I've found to be extremely valuable in programming, and for that reason (and not because I'm lazy, I hope), you are going to teach yourself about `if`/`else` statements today.

 Visit [this page](http://www.cplusplus.com/doc/tutorial/control/) (on cplusplus.com) and read *only* the intro (at the top) and the section titled "Selection statements: if and else".
 (Reading more won't hurt you, but we'll cover that stuff later.)
 If you don't understand something, ask :) .

+#### Example 1

-Now consider the following code:
+Consider the following code:
 ```C++
 #include <iostream>
 using std::cin;